autofac/Documentation/docs/advanced/composites.rst

 --------

 Composite wrappers can have their own lifetime, much like any other registration.
-However, you should consider the implications of making composite registration's long-living; a `SingleInstance` composite would ignore any additional registrations for the wrapped service made in nested lifetime scopes (for example).
+However, you should consider the implications of making composite registrations long-living; a ``SingleInstance`` composite would ignore any additional registrations for the wrapped service made in nested lifetime scopes (for example).

 Decorators